 The term 'chronic actinic dermatitis 'or 'CAD' is used to describe an unusual type of eczema or dermatitis that is caused by abnormal skin sensitivity to sunlight (photosensitivity).
-CAD is considered a chronic complaint as it usually lasts for several years.
-'Actinic' means 'caused by sun' and 'dermatitis' is 'inflammation of the skin'.
+CAD usually lasts for several years.
+'Chronic' means the condition can last a long time, 'Actinic' means sunlight is involved and 'dermatitis' means inflammation of the skin.